rosskukulinski/mentors/README.md

 - [George Shank](https://github.com/taterbase) - Based out of Salt Lake City, UT.
 Happy to help with any questions, big or small.
 - [Jason Rhodes](https://github.com/jasonrhodes) - in Baltimore, MD.
 Also happy to help with questions, especially medium-sized ones.
 - [Matt Hernandez](https://github.com/fiveisprime) - in Cincinnati, OH.
 Ask me about designing and building Node.js apps and modules.
 - [Charlie Robbins](https://github.com/indexzero) - based out of New York City.
-Send me all your questions in gists!
+Send me all your questions in gist!s
 - [Benjamin Lupton](http://balupton.com) [@balupton](https://github.com/balupton) - mentoring in Sydney for vegan food and shelter
 - [Mudit Ameta](https://github.com/zeusdeux) [@muditameta](https://twitter.com/muditameta) - Happy to help.
 If help is required in person in Bangalore, India, that can be arranged too.
 Just tweet at me to get things started.
 Happy hacking!
+- [Ross Kukulinski](https://github.com/rosskukulinski) [@rosskukulinski](https://twitter.com/rosskukulinski) - Online or in-person mentoring and help.
+I <3 coffee and beer.
+Based in Menlo Park, CA, USA.
 ![mentors and mentees](http://media.giphy.com/media/AyAxcQ0DsAJzi/giphy.gif)

 **Why mentor?**